A Russian Rocket scientist whose journey of faith began in a Nazi concentration camp…

 I have been waiting a long time to show this video to you!

 I served my mission for the LDS Church in Russia, Vladivostok.
-About a year ago, I had the wonderful opportunity to help with an edit of an “I Am A Mormon” type video for the More Good Foundation.
+About a year ago, I had the wonderful opportunity to help with the edit of an “I Am A Mormon” type video for the More Good Foundation.
 The video was of a Russian scientist named Vladimir.
-Anya Vlasova, a friend of mine from Ussurisk, Russia (one of the cities in which I served), translated most of the Russian into English (thanks, Anya!) so that I could do my (small) part in editing.
+Anya Vlasova, a friend of mine from Ussuriysk, Russia (one of the cities in which I served), translated most of the Russian into English (thanks, Anya!) so that I could do my (small) part in editing.
 In all of my years of editing, this has been one of my favorite experiences.
 Vladimir’s story and testimony was amazing and while I edited his video I was surrounded by talented, consecrated people whose only interest was to help bless the Saints of Russia.

 Vladimir’s story is the second installment of five videos about Russian Mormons.
 Vladimir is a Russian rocket scientist that has more than 50 patents to his name.
 He was baptized a few years ago but his journey of faith began in a Nazi concentration camp…